wedesoft/aiscm/doc/installation.md

 There are AMD64 binaries for
 [![Debian](debian.png "Debian")](https://www.debian.org/) Sid (10).

 To install the software, you have to add the AIscm repository to your list of repositories and install via *apt-get*.
+Note that the Debian package does not include OpenCV and Tensorflow bindings.
 To do this, paste the following lines into your terminal:

 ```
 echo "deb https://wedesoft.github.io/aiscm/apt `lsb_release -cs` main" | sudo tee /etc/apt/sources.list.d/aiscm.list